jhcook/agentic-rag/README.md

 ## Features
 - Local Ollama server + REST/MCP APIs for hybrid deployments
+- **Ollama Cloud support** - Use cloud-hosted models with automatic local fallback
 - Role-based startup (`monolith`, `server`, `client`) so you can choose which components to run
 - Automatic grounding, citations, reranking, and verification powered by FAISS + Litellm
 - React UI with file manager, logs, metrics, and backend switching